kamalaRamaswamy/udacity-trivia-app/frontend/README.md

 `GET '/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a list of categories in key value format.
+The key being the id and value being the category
-- Request Arguments: None
-- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.

 ```json
 {